DanielErhardt/assets-management-api/README.md

 The Model layer is built in a way that completely abstracts MongoDB from the rest of the API.
 As long as it's classes correctly implement the Model interfaces, everything should keep working just fine, even after a database migration to a completely different one.

-### Documents Automatic Archivation
+### Automatic Document Archivation

 Its not always a good thing to lose data forever, even when its intentional. <br/>
 In this API, when a document is deleted from it's original collection its then saved in a Archive collection, where it will no longer be available for consultation by common requests.
 This way, old data is not lost forever and can be consulted by database admins should it become necessary. <br/>
-For testing this, follow the Running the Application Locally instructions, create and delete some documents, then go to http://localhost:8081/ to open Mongo Express.<br/>
+For testing this, follow the [Running the Application Locally](#running-the-application-locally) instructions, create and delete some documents, then go to http://localhost:8081/ to open Mongo Express.<br/>
 The username and password are both "admin".<br/>
 Open the TractianDB database.
 You will find an "archives" collection, where you have access to all deleted documents.